Yasharora2020/sls-notes/readme.md

 2. Click on "Create user" and fill in the required details.
 3. After creating the user, note down the `Username` value.

-You can now use any API client or the provided front-end application to interact with the Notes API.
+You can now use any API client to interact with the Notes API.
 The endpoints are secured with Cognito User Pool, so you need to obtain a valid access token to access the API.

 ### Obtaining an Access Token